 Sooty Mold

 If you start noticing any black growth on the leaves of the Alocasia Tiny Dancer, you should be alarmed.
-This indicates the presence of sooty mold and some pest infection.
+This indicates the presence of sooty mold and some pest infections.

 Once the sap-sucking pests are done feeding on your Alocasia Tiny Dancer leaves, they secrete honeydew, which is responsible for sooty mold growth.
 This mold is a fungus, but thankfully it does not threaten the life of your Alocasia plant.

-You should start treating this fungus by eliminating all the pests that could be feeding on your plant.
+It would be best to start treating this fungus by eliminating all the pests that could feed on your plant.
 Neem oil or insecticidal soaps are safe for houseplants and can eliminate pests like aphids, mealybugs, and spider mites.

-After removing the pests from your Alocasia, you should also remove the sooty mold.
+After removing the pests from your Alocasia, remove the sooty mold.
 Wipe the infected foliage with a wet cloth to do this.

 Tips for Growing Alocasia Tiny Dancer

-- If grown outside, Alocasia Happy Dancer should be shaded from the summer sun in the afternoon.
+• Alocasia Happy Dancer should be shaded from the summer sun in the afternoon if grown outside.
 But it certainly enjoys one or two hours of morning sunlight.

-- This tropical plant needs both warm temperature and humidity for good health.
+• This tropical plant needs both warm temperatures and humidity for good health.

-- Feed your plant after planting or receiving it to help it transition to the new location.
+• Feed or receive your plant after planting to help it transition to the new location.
 You can use any all-purpose foliar fertilizer to feed the Alocasia Tiny Dancer.

-- Your plant will need more water in growing months.
-But avoid giving extra water to the young Alocasia Tiny Dancer because it can rot the rhizome.
+• Your plant will need more water in the growing months.
+But avoid giving the young Alocasia Tiny Dancer extra water because it can rot the rhizome.

 Frequently Asked Questions about Alocasia Tiny Dancer